BarclayII/AIMv6/README.md

 Please refer to the `doc` directory for documentations.

 ### Toolchain
-Ideally, the project should be compilable by the latest GCC (or cross-GCC if cross-compiling) toolchain available on either Linux distro.
+Ideally, the project should be compiled by the latest GCC (or cross-GCC if cross-compiling) toolchain available on Linux distro.

-If prebuilt packages are not available, it is always welcomed to use precompiled binaries and libraries provided by the manufacturers.
+If prebuilt packages are not available, please use precompiled binaries and libraries provided by manufacturers.

-If you're a determined, patient geek, you can build your own cross-compiler from source.
+If you're a determined, patient geek, you can build your own cross-compiler from source code, as illustrated below.

 #### Fedora
 Fedora ships cross-compiler packages since release 18, and there's really no